postcss/postcss/README.md

 <img src="https://cdn.evilmartians.com/badges/logo-no-label.svg" alt="" width="22" height="16" />  Made in <b><a href="https://evilmartians.com/?utm_source=postcss&utm_campaign=devtools-button&utm_medium=github">Evil Martians</a></b>, product consulting for <b>developer tools</b>.

-PostCSS takes a CSS file and provides an API to analyze and modify its rules (by transforming them into an [Abstract Syntax Tree]).
-This API can then be used by [plugins] to do a lot of useful things, e.g., to find errors automatically, or to insert vendor prefixes.

 [Abstract Syntax Tree]: https://en.wikipedia.org/wiki/Abstract_syntax_tree
 [Evil Martians]:        https://evilmartians.com/?utm_source=postcss
 [Autoprefixer]:         https://github.com/postcss/autoprefixer